garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 # Deep Dive Insights

 ## Sales Trends
 When looking in aggregate by month from 2019-2022, we saw that our highest sales occured in January, September, and December at a peak of $1.2M and the lowest sales occuring in February and October at a low of $178k.
-This is highlighted in Sales Growth percentage caluclated Month over Month.
+2019 saw the lowest annual revenue at $3.8M with a peak annual revenue reaching $10M in 2020.

-A majority of sales are coming from North America accounting for $14M in sales, with Europe, Middle East, and Africa accounting for $8M, combined show for over 80% of the total sales.
+A majority of sales are coming from North America accounting for $14M in total revenue, with Europe, Middle East, and Africa accounting for $8M, combined show for over 80% of the total revenue.

 ## Product Trends
-When looking into our product sales, our best performing products
+When looking into our product sales, our best performing products were the 27In Gaming Monitor, Apple Airpods, Macbook Air, and ThinkPad Laptop.

 ## Loyalty Program
-The loyalty program launched in 2019 and initally took
+The loyalty program launched in 2019 with a slow rate of adoption where Non-Loyalty members outspent Loyalty Members during the first two years of the program.
+However in 2021, Loyalty Members began to outspend Non-Loyalty Members by over $500,000 as well as reaching a steady AOV of $245 versus $214 for Non-Loyalty Members.

+The program initially had a low adoption with only 11% of all orders being placed by Loyalty Members, by 2021 onwards over 50% of all orders have been placed by Loyalty Members.

 ## Refund Rates
 Body Text

 ## Recommendations
+######  test